Estimated reading time: 8 minutes

 Leon Uris was born in Baltimore, Maryland, the son of Jewish immigrants.
 His father was Polish, his mother first-generation Russian-American.
 He enlisted with the Marines and served in World War II in the Pacific, fighting as a radioman in combat on Guadalcanal and Tarawa from 1942 through 1944.
 Uris’s fame rests largely on his 1958 novel Exodus, but he wrote many other bestselling books over nearly half a century.
 His career had begun in 1953 with the publication of another widely read title, Battle Cry.

 For another novelist’s take on the same theme, see The Book of Aron by Jim Shephard (A brilliant novel of the Warsaw Ghetto).
-You might also check out The War Girls by V. S. Alexander (Life in wartime Warsaw before the Ghetto Uprising), although the book is not as well written.
+You might also check out We Must Not Think of Ourselves by Lauren Grodstein (The drama before the Warsaw ghetto uprising) and The War Girls by V. S. Alexander (Life in wartime Warsaw before the Ghetto Uprising), although the book is not as well written.

 You might also enjoy: